Paul Bettany

 Interesting Facts

-• Since childhood, Paul Bettany dreamed of becoming a pop star.
+• From childhood, Paul Bettany dreamed of becoming a pop star.
 He learned to play the guitar and wrote music and songs.
-Over time, as he became a famous actor, he did not abandon his hobby, involving both his children and house guests.
-It is not surprising, as Bettany's guitar collection now boasts over a hundred different models.
+Over time, as he became a famous actor, he didn't abandon his hobby, getting both his children and house guests involved.
+No surprise there – Bettany's guitar collection now boasts over a hundred different models.

 • As a child, Paul loved watching cowboy movies, action films, and James Bond.
-Later, his favorite characters included those played by Al Pacino, Robert De Niro, and Daniel Day-Lewis.
-When he became a theater school student, Bettany watched Nikita Mikhalkov's "An Unfinished Piece for Mechanical Piano" and admitted that he fell in love with the film.
+Later, his favorite actors became Al Pacino, Robert De Niro, and Daniel Day-Lewis.
+As a theater school student, Bettany watched Nikita Mikhalkov's "An Unfinished Piece for Mechanical Piano" and admitted he fell in love with the film.

-• At one time, the actor turned down the lead role in the Oscar-winning biographical drama "The King's Speech."
-Paul had a great relationship with director Tom Hooper, but he admitted that when the offer came, he had not been home for over four months due to filming "Priest," and his family needed him.
+• The actor once turned down the lead role in the Oscar-winning biographical drama "The King's Speech."
+Paul had a great relationship with director Tom Hooper, but he admitted that when the offer came, he hadn't been home for over four months due to filming "Priest," and his family needed him.
 Ultimately, Colin Firth brilliantly played the role of Albert, Duke of York, and later King George VI, earning one of the four Oscars the film received.